 1. Adhere to Real Estate Sign Regulations

-One of the simplest ways to make your sign stand out is by using an unconventional shape.
-This sign is in the shape of a house, and it is much more likely to turn the heads of passersby.
+One of the simplest ways to make your sign stand out is by using an unconventional shape like a house, arrow, or another shape that represents your brand.
 However, all signs should be used with a strategy.
-Since this sign does not include open house event details like contact information, time, and date, you’d likely need to use this along with other, more detailed signs for maximum impact.
+Since this sign does not include open house event details like contact information, time, and date, you’d likely need to use this along with a listing brochure box or sign riders.

 3. Make Your Open House Sign Pop With Color

 When it comes to attention-grabbing colors, magenta is energizing and eye-catching while still feeling professional.
-Colors are a powerful way to grab attention, but they also speak to each person differently.
-For instance, colors that are too bright or too neon can actually annoy many buyers.
+Colors are a powerful way to grab attention and attract leads, but they also speak to each person differently.
+For instance, colors too bright or neon can actually annoy many buyers.
 Choose your colors wisely to make your signs stand out without screaming for visual attention.

-If you aren’t confident in your ability to choose the right colors for your signage, it’s worth calling for backup.
-There are many ways to find a graphic designer, but 99designs is the only place that allows you to see possible designs from multiple designers before making your final choice.
-You can provide a brief with your thoughts and confusion about color choices, and see multiple options from different designers to get the best possible design and color choices.
+If you aren’t confident in your ability to choose the right colors for your signage, it’s worth contacting 99designs.
+It’s the only service where you can see designs from multiple designers before making a choice.
+Simply provide a brief with your color choices, and you’ll receive multiple options from different designers.

 4. Be Concise in Your Real Estate Open House Sign

-Another relatively simple thing to add to your open house signs is your headshot.
+Another one of the best open house sign ideas is to include your Realtor headshot.
 By adding a name and a face to the sign, the open house feels more personable.
 In addition, potential buyers will recognize your face from the signs, which can help build trust and authority before you’ve even shown them the property.

-6. Turn Everyday Objects Into Real Estate Open House Signs
+6. Turn Everyday Objects Into Open House Signs

 It’s possible to make your sign stand out without adding shapes or colors to the original sign.
 Instead, by placing it on a unique object, it will capture attention on its own.
 This agent used an antique bike as an open house sign in a community that values vintage and renovated properties.
 In turn, it shows buyers that the homeowners and agent truly know and love the area.